Nightmare Fuel / The Legend of Zelda: Majora's Mask

 - This fan video gives a horrifying view of exactly how the Skull Kid came to possess the mask, along with heavily implying that Skull Kid didn't do it of his own free will; instead, the spirit of Majora forced him to put on the mask, then violently possessed him.
 Seeing Skull Kid screaming in agony while he spasms only makes it even more frightening.
 Even worse is that his transformation is almost reminiscent of Link putting on a transformation mask.

 - Forgot to plug a controller in?
-Well, time for you to learn a valuable lesson!
-(Nightmare fuel starts at 3:46)
+Well, watch and learn

 Go to the lair of the temple's boss?